pradeepkhanal23/Splitter/README.md

 4. Toggle the split option to choose between equal or unequal splitting.
 5. The app will automatically calculate and display the amount each person needs to pay, including the tip.

-## Contributing

-Contributions to this project are welcome.
-To contribute, follow these steps:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b my-feature-branch`
-3. Make your changes and commit them: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin my-feature-branch`
-5. Submit a pull request.

-Please make sure to update tests as appropriate.

 ## License

 This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgements

-This app was developed as a solution to the [Frontend Mentor](https://www.frontendmentor.io) [bill splitter challenge](https://www.frontendmentor.io/challenges/bill-splitter-app-uncmB54AX).
+This app was developed as a solution to the [Frontend Mentor](https://www.frontendmentor.io) [Bill Splitter Challenge](https://www.frontendmentor.io/challenges/tip-calculator-app-ugJNGbJUX).

 ## Contact